richardschoen/iusertools/README.md

 ## Highlights
 •	Install and start using iUserTools in minutes.
-•	All CL commands and API calls are accessible from CL, RPG and COBOL
+•	All CL commands and API calls are accessible from CL, RPG and COBOL.
 •	Your annual subscription allows you access to all new tools and utilities released during your subscripton period.
 •	Save time and money by having us create new, supported utilities instead of burdening your IBM i development teams.
 •	Your team can request new utilities to be added to the product.